INFORMATIONAL BULLETIN ¹1 OF INFORMATIONAL CENTER OF INDIGENOUS PEOPLES OF KUZBASS

 I’m Svetlana Chebelkova, representative of two small indigenous peoples: my mother, A.A.
 Arlinekova, is Shor, my father, Ye.S.
 Alaganchakov, is Teleut of Kemerovskaya Oblast, Belovo town.

+I’m very much worried about the question of saving and development of cultural heritage of the nation.
+For this purpose in 2003 me and my sister Marina Todysheva wanted to establish a cultural center of small indigenous peoples of Siberia.
+We consider, it is important not only to preserve our language and traditions but to join peoples spread all over Siberia so that we could exchange experience and knowledge in the field of culture, traditions, art.
 From my personal experience I know that our problems are only our problems, and nobody is going to help us.
 The officials of the local administration made me feel abased, aggrieved, a beggar asking for alms from our local authority.
-I was shocked to know that our local Teleut public organizations are against creation of such a center and they see me as a rival, but as a teacher by education I want our growing generation knew not only our culture but the culture of the neighbor peoples.
+I was shocked to know that our local Teleut public organizations are against creation of such a center and they see me as a rival, but as a teacher by education I want our growing generation knew not only our culture but the culture of the neighbor peoples. |

 For three years all the attempts were nipped in the buds.
 I almost lived in the administration.